MicrosoftDocs/quantum-docs/articles/install-python-qdk.md

 uid: microsoft.quantum.install-qdk.overview.python
 ---

-# Use the QDK for quantum computing with Q# and Python
+# Use the QDK to develop with Q# and Python

 Learn how to install the Quantum Development Kit (QDK) to develop Python host programs that call Q# operations.